PlayStation Portable (PSP) Architecture

 Commercial accessories

-The use of a standard port, USB, enabled other companies to design accessories for this console.
+The use of a standard port, the USB, incentivised third-parties to design accessories for this console.

 Image